-- An extra bedroom: whether it is for kids when they come home from university, a live in nanny, or extra space to host guests, it’s a definite bonus!
+- An extra bedroom: whether it is for kids when they come home from university, a live-in nanny, or extra space to host guests, it’s a definite bonus!

 - Extra livable space = increase in house value!

-This is one of the most important considerations when deciding whether or not to finish a basement.
-It is usually something you can check for to see if there has been any water damage in the past.
-Check for staining on concrete or the foundation.
-Brendan advises that it’s best to fix this problem on the exterior of the home.
-There are some interior water fixing solutions but ultimately water will still be getting in which isn’t good.
-“Degradation of the foundation is something you want to avoid given that it’s what supports your whole house [if] the foundation starts to break down, water gets in easier,” explains Brendan.
-It can be a costly task but is usually necessary when attempting to finish a basement.
+This is one of the most important considerations when deciding whether to finish a basement.
+You can check to see if there has been any water damage in the past.
+Check for stains on the concrete or the foundation.
+Fixing this problem on the home’s exterior is best.
+There are some interior water-fixing solutions, but water will ultimately still get in, which isn’t good.
+Degradation of the foundation is something you want to avoid, given that it’s what supports your whole house.
+If the foundation starts to break down, water gets in easier.
+It can be costly but is usually necessary when attempting to finish a basement.

-Go the extra step!
-Do the research.
+Go the Extra Step!
+Do the Research